Schnyder woods, SLE(16), and Liouville quantum gravity: Introduction

+\xin{We now describe a conjectural scaling limit of the uniform-wooded triangulation in terms of LQG surface decorated by SLE curves.
+Our Theorem~\ref{thm:3pair} is a verification of this conjecture in the mating of trees framework.
+Since there are three spanning trees, we need three space-filling SLE curves that are coupled together.
+Imaginary geometry is a framework that produces such couplings, which is developed in~\cite{IGI,miller2013imaginary}.
+Fix $\kappa>4$, in this framework, there is a notion of angle between two different space-filling SLE$_\kappa$.
+We will provide more details of imaginary geometry and the coupling between different SLE curves in Section~\ref{subsec:lqg}.
+On the other hand, as mentioned before, we mainly focus on the Brownian motion side of the mating-of-trees story, hence details of this coupling from the SLE side is not necessary to understand our result.

-Let $\fh$ be a unit-area $1$-LQG sphere which is independent of $(\eta^\b,\eta^\r,\eta^g)$.
-Let $S_n$ be a uniform wooded triangulation of size $n$.
-We conjecture that, under a conformal embedding and a suitable normalization, the volume measure of $S_n$ converges to $\mu_{\fh}$, and that the clockwise exploration curves of the three trees in $S_n$ jointly converge to $\eta^\b,\eta^\r,$ and $\eta^\g$.
+To state our conjecture and theorem, we consider three space-filling $\SLE_{16}$ curves coupled in imaginary geometry, where the angle difference between each other is $2\pi/3$.
+We denote the three space-filling curves by $(\eta^\b,\eta^\r,\eta^g)$ and let $\fh$ be the field corresponding to a unit-area $1$-LQG sphere which is independent of $(\eta^\b,\eta^\r,\eta^\g)$.
+The marginal law $(\fh,\eta^\bullet)$ for $\bullet =\b,\r,\g$ is the same as $(\fh,\eta')$ in Theorem~\ref{thm:mating}. with $\gamma=1$.
+The precise description of the joint law of $(\eta^\b,\eta^\r,\eta^g)$ will be given in Section~\ref{subsec:lqg}. } Let $S_n$ be a uniform wooded triangulation of size $n$.
+We conjecture that, under a conformal embedding and a suitable normalization, the volume measure of $S_n$ converges to $\mu_{\fh}$, and that the clockwise exploration curves of the three trees in $S_n$ jointly converge to $\eta^\b,\eta^\r,$ and $\eta^\g$. \xin{Our following theorem verifies the mating-of-trees variant of this conjecture.}